 nominee shareholders in a Thai company

 A limited company in Thailand must have a minimum of 3 shareholder at all times.
 Thai nationals operating a business under a company often use nominee shareholders to complete the number of 3 shareholders in the limited company.
 There is no general restriction for Thais that prohibited the use of nominee shareholders in a business.
 This is different for foreigners.
 Foreign investors are prohibited from using nominee shareholders in a Thai company under the foreign business act.
 Also bearer shares (shares owned by whoever holds the physical share certificate) are prohibited.

 Foreigners are not free to operate businesses in Thailand.
 Foreign natural or juristic entities that want to operate a businesses in Thailand can in some cases, and following a strict procedure, have a foreign business license or permit granted in accordance with the Investment Promotion Act (through the Board of Investment of Thailand), the Foreign Business Act (through the Department of Business Development), a treaty or other laws.
 Such companies can be 100% foreign owned and will be allowed to operate a specific (licensed) business in Thailand as a foreign company.

 Nominee shareholding structures

 Nominee shareholding structures in a Thai company (as a juristic person) are commonly used by foreigners to circumvent the licensing procedure and general restrictions under the Foreign Business Act or other laws prohibiting specific business categories for foreigners.
 Nominee structured companies with foreign participation and control are set up as majority Thai owned to be classified as Thai companies and as such not to be restricted by foreign ownership or foreign business laws.
-The drawback is that the Thai shareholders could be deemed 'nominees' acting on behalf of the foreign investor (meaning that the actual owner of the shares is the foreigner making the company foreign by majority foreign ownership).
+The foreigner is usually given absolute control through the limited company's preferred shares structure.
+The drawback is that the Thai shareholders could be deemed 'nominees' acting on behalf of the foreign investor (meaning that the company is Thai on paper only, legally the company is foreign by majority foreign ownership as the actual owner of the shares is the foreigner).
 The use of Thais as nominee shareholders by foreigners is strictly prohibited under the Foreign Business Act.